philipbl/SpeakerCast/README.md

-# talk_feed
+# Speakercast

 ## Purpose

-`talk_feed` is a Python script that searches through the archives of the [LDS Church's General Conferences][1] looking for talks by the specified speaker and creates an audio or video feed.
+`speakercast.py` is a Python script that searches through the archives of the [LDS Church's General Conferences][1] looking for talks by the specified speaker and creates an audio or video feed.
 This is meant as an easy way to obtain all the talks for a specific speaker over the years.

 ## Usage

-To run `talk_feed`, the only necessary argument is the speaker
+To run `speakercast.py`, the only necessary argument is the speaker

 ```
-talk_feed -s "Jeffrey R. Holland"
+speakercast.py -s "Jeffrey R. Holland"
 ```

 This will create a file (by default, `feed.rss`) that is a RSS feed to the audio files all the talks given by Jeffery R. Holland.
 This feed can be used like a podcast and added to any podcast managing app.